An industry that matters

-Economically: Defence industries are major contributors to the European economy with a turnover of €100 billion/year and €1.4 million highly skilled employees.
+Economically: Defence industries are major contributors to the European economy with a turnover of €100 billion/year and more than 360,000 highly skilled jobs.
 Moreover, they generate spin-off technologies which reinforce also the competitiveness of other sectors such as aviation, space and electronics.

 Technologically: Defence industries constantly work at the cutting edge of technology and push the boundaries of what is possible.
 They also adapt civilian technologies to defence specificities and develop technologies that can be applied to commercial products.

 Strategically: In order to assume greater responsibility for its security at home and abroad, Europe needs an appropriate level of strategic autonomy.
 This implies credible defence capabilities and an industrial base capable of developing the technologies which are critical for the freedom to decide and to act.
 The existence of an innovative and competitive European defence industry is therefore a precondition for a ‘Europe that protects’ its citizens, territory, interests and values.

 A challenging environment

 For many years, European defence has suffered from severe underinvestment.
 Over the last decade, defence budgets in the EU decreased by €2 billion per year to a historical low of 1.39% of GDP in 2015.
 Since then, the trend has been reversed in some Member States, but combined defence spending in Europe has remained low (1.40% of GDP in 2016 and estimated at 1.43% of GDP in 2017).
 Lack of investment has had devastating effects also on defence research and development, which are crucial for the future capabilities of European armed forces and the long-term competitiveness of European industry.
 At the same time, market fragmentation in Europe leads to costly duplication of capabilities and expenditures.